izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 >  NOTE: It is written in Python but using Python 2.

-Since original work of mzucker was written in Python 2 and not developed further there was initiative to renovate the original scripts and there is [page-dewarp](https://github.com/lmmx/page-dewarp) which is also available on Pypi, and it is pip installable (`pip install page-dewarp`)
+Since the original work of mzucker was written in Python 2 and not developed further there was the initiative to renovate the original scripts and there is [page-dewarp](https://github.com/lmmx/page-dewarp) which is also available on Pypi, and it is pip installable (`pip install page-dewarp`)

 <a id="moran-579-stars"></a>
 ## MORAN (579 stars)